Skarlso/blogsource/content/blog/2022-06-26-hacking-on-capa.md

 ## What is CAPA

-Before I begin, let's talk about what is [CAPA](https://github.com/kubernetes-sigs/cluster-api-provider-aws).
-CAPA is a project which implements
+Before I begin, let's talk about what [CAPA](https://github.com/kubernetes-sigs/cluster-api-provider-aws) is.
+It's a project which implements
 [cluster API](https://cluster-api.sigs.k8s.io/) for Kubernetes using AWS.
 CAPI ( Cluster API ) is simply a set of API projects and tooling for Kubernetes to basically use Kubernetes programmatically.
-Basically, it provides a way to create EKS clusters using a management cluster which runs the API code using a couple CRDs and controllers.
+It provides a way to create clusters using a management cluster which runs the API code using a couple CRDs and controllers.

 Once you create your management cluster, you can apply a YAML template which will use the AWS API to create a set of objects for an EKS cluster.
-These are for example, IAM roles, VPC, subnets, routing, security groups, IGWs, NAT gateways, instances and many many more things.
-Once that's done it will keep reconciling the cluster, detect and diffs and will manage its state until you remove the resources for it.
+These are for example, IAM roles, a VPC, subnets, routing tables, security groups, IGWs, NAT gateways, instances and many many more things.
+Once that's done it will keep reconciling the cluster.
+Detect diffs and manage its state until you remove the resources for it ( the CRDs installed onto the management cluster ).

 ## IPv6

 The first thing to tackle was understanding and knowing IPv6.
 Though, funny enough, as we'll see later, it wasn't a hard requirement.
-But, never the less, it did me good to study up on it.
+Never the less, it did me good to study up on it.

 ### How do I approach the unknown